Urology Los Angeles Medical Center - Curriculum

-The first year of the residency is spent with the department of general surgery.
-From their first day as interns, residents have a great exposure to the operating room and act as primary surgeons on a large number of cases.
-Interns are not relegated to the wards, instead they are expected to assist with all of the surgical team’s operative cases.
-This hands-on approach well prepares the pre-urology resident for urology.
+The first year of the residency is spent rotating 9 months on general surgery and 3 months on urology.
+The Urology service and the General Surgery service have a collaborative working relationship.
+From their first day as interns, residents have exposure to the operating room and act as primary surgeons on a large number of cases.
+Interns are not relegated to the wards, instead they are expected to assist with the surgical team’s operative cases.
 Overnight call frequency is about one in seven nights and short call about one in seven evenings.
 Residents give the general surgery experience uniformly high praise as an educational and valuable experience.

 Clinical Experiences & Rotations